-But when living long-term in your van, your needs will probably be different.
+But when living long-term in your van, your needs will probably differ.

 You might need to work online, stream music, or binge on Netflix occasionally.
 These all need a decent RV WiFi connection.

 Even checking emails once a day and keeping in touch with family and friends on social media needs some internet access.

 There are a few ways to get internet in your campervan vehicle and plenty of jargon, so it can all be a bit confusing.

-In this post, we’ll spell it all out so you can choose the best RV WiFi system for your lifestyle.
+In this post, we’ll spell it out so you can choose the best RV WiFi system for your lifestyle.

 This post isn’t especially techie, but there are some terms you may not have come across before.
-We’ve included a simple glossary of terms at the end of this post.
+So, we’ve included a simple glossary of terms at the end of this post.

 What Is RV WiFi?